 PMS is Before the Period Not During

-That’s right, contrary to belief a woman can experience Pre-Menstrual Syndrome (PMS) or Pre-Menstrual Tension (PMT) prior to their period, and is usually relieved within hours of the period starting – thank goodness!
+That’s right, contrary to belief a woman can experience Pre-Menstrual Syndrome (PMS) or Pre-Menstrual Tension (PMT) prior to their period, and is usually relieved within hours of the period starting.
+This can be as soon as you ovulate or to a few hours or days before your period begins.

 What is Pre-Menstrual Syndrome (PMS)?